 3 - Paestum archeological site and museum where we'll see over 2,000 year old amazingly well preserved temples, walk the temple grounds and examine close up original Goddess images in stone and fresco preserved inside the museum.
 This is the home of Hera and Minerva.
 A visit to an ancient temple outside the Paestum walls, now an active Catholic Church.
 Dinner at home with Maria Rosaria and Michelina.

-7 – We’ll be staying close to home today, traveling up our mother mountain, Mont Cervati.
+6 – We’ll be staying close to home today, traveling up our mother mountain, Mont Cervati.
 The vistas will be awe inspiring, as will be all the gardens!
-We'll visit the ancient Grotto de Vallicelli (our local cave with several rooms, including a half round, hand carved seating arrangement the ancients used for councils, carbon dated to at least 60,000 years of habitation.)
+We'll visit the ancient Grotto de Vallicelli (our local cave with several rooms, including a half round, hand carved seating arrangement the ancients used for councils, carbon dated to at least 50,000 years of habitation.)
 There are lots of etchings on the walls in here, and the better your imagination and background in ancient art, the more you’ll see.
-We'll probably enjoy lunch up on the mountain and on the way back down stop at our friend Giuseppe's farm for a tour and perhaps watch his brother creating marvelous cheeses from their fresh raw milk.
-You'll have the option of buying a ball or two of cacciocavallo, a cheese our entire valley is famous for, it is that delicious!
+We'll probably enjoy a picnic lunch up on the mountain, in the midst of one of the most beautiful landscapes in the world.
 Dinner at home in the evening.

-10 – Our last day in the village!
-We'll viait the Museo Della Suolo where there are four long walls filled with beautiful herbarium samples of the plants that are native to our valley...you will be amazed by the incredible diversity of plants.
+9 – Our last day in the village!
+We'll viait the Museo Della Suolo where there are four long walls filled with beautiful herbarium samples of the plants that are native to our valley...you will be amazed by the incredible diversity of plants and their traditional uses.
 There is a wild and cultivated seed display here as well, with hundreds of varieties of heritage peas, beans and grains that have grown in our valley for millennia.
 We'll have a closing ceremony together on the balcony around sunset.
 Our farewell dinner with Maria Rosaria, Michelina and the children, who usually help set the table and carry in our food-laden plates, will be somewhat bittersweet.
 We may be joined by some of the friends we have made here and you won’t want to leave this magical land!